-Recent Examples of synonym from the Web
+Recent Examples on the Web

-These example sentences are selected automatically from various online news sources to reflect current usage of the word 'synonym'.
+These example sentences are selected automatically from various online news sources to reflect current usage of the word 'synonym.'
 Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
 Send us feedback.

 Middle English sinonyme, from Latin synonymum, from Greek synōnymon, from neuter of synōnymos synonymous, from syn- + onyma name — more at name

 Nglish: Translation of synonym for Spanish Speakers

 What made you want to look up synonym?
 Please tell us where you read or heard it (including the quote, if possible).

 What did you just call me?!
 A Quiz